 ACSS volunteers were bringing in more and more Chinese students, we were all chatting with each other.
 President of ACSS helped arrange room sharing, ensuring every room had two or more students, to reduce costs for everyone.
 On some nights, I cuddled with another boy on the same bed, so that each of us only had to pay $15 per night, while the guy having a whole bed paid $20.
 I would happily take their cash, swipe my Chinese credit card to pay the hotel charge, and deposit the cash into my bank account.

 Grant Inn has a small swimming pool.
 I went swimming almost every day.
 Poolside was also a popular place for us Chinese students to socialize and talk about our new life.
+We became good friends, and I had a road trip with two of them a few months later.

 The motel does not have an on-site restaurant, but it is adjacent to a Circle K gas station which sells food.
 Every evening, I would go to Circle K and grab a sandwich or a salad, which comes with a free soda pop that is more than 1 liter.
 I discovered sales tax at Circle K, but couldn't understand why sandwiches are taxed while babanas are not.
 Taxes do exist in China, but everything is priced inclusive of taxes, so I'm not used to being taxed on top of the labeled price.

 I discovered there is a Fry's Food Store on the bus route between UA campus and Grant Inn.
 I suddenly had more dinner choices than Circle K's sandwiches and salads.
 I bought some fish, and cooked them in the microwave, without any spices.
-I bought frozen packages dinner, which were also heated in the microwave.
+I bought frozen packaged dinner, which were also heated in the microwave.
 My favorite was all kinds of potato salad, sold in half pound tubs.

 The bed in Grant Inn differs from beds in China.
 In China, we sleep under a comforter, which has a double-sided comforter cover outside and a cotton or wool comforter inside.
 An American hotel bed has two sheets below a blanket, and I'm supposed to sleep in between two sheets.
 Roommates and I often mess up the sheets.